 Branch & Regional Pub of the Year

-The Branch has an agreed process for deciding its Pub of the Year each year which is set out below, while the current CAMRA criteria can be read here: Pub of the Year 2025 - detailed guidance.
+You can see our agreed Branch process for selecting our own POTY each year set out below, while the current CAMRA criteria can be read here: Pub of the Year 2025 - detailed guidance.

 Pub of the Year – Milton Keynes & North Bucks Branch process